catseye/ellsync/README.md

 ellsync
 =======

-ellsync is an opinionated poka-yoke convenience wrapper for rsync.
+ellsync is an opinionated poka-yoke for rsync.

-*   opinionated: it was designed for a particular use case for using rsync for offline backups which will be described below.
+*   opinionated: it was designed for a particular use case for rsync (offline backups).
-*   poka-yoke: using rsync via ellsync prevents using it in dangerous ways.
+*   poka-yoke: it exposes a restricted interface to rsync, which prevents using it in dangerous ways.

-*   convenience: ellsync provides common shortcuts for using rsync.
+As a side-effect it also provides some convenience, as the restricted interface can be accessed by shorthand form instead of verbosely.

 ellsync's operation is based on a *backup router* which is a JSON file that looks like this: